ARTERIOSCLEROSIS AND ATHEROSCLEROSIS

 The reason is they are high in omega-6 fatty acids, which cause inflammation.

 They include oils from corn, soy, canola, safflower, sunflower, peanut and perhaps others.
-A little of these is okay, and some are found in blue corn chips, which I highly recommend.
+A little of these is okay, and some are found in blue corn chips, which we need for development in small quantity only.

 Omega-3 needed.
 However, one must take a supplement of the omega-3 fatty acids with them, or eat 3-4 cans of sardines weekly to obtain the omega-3 fatty acids needed to balance the omega-6 fatty acids found in all vegetable oils.